Non-locally modular regular types in classifiable theories: A brief historical background

-Since then, there has been a considerable amount of work analyzing the `fine structure' of classifiable theories.
+Since the proof of the structure theorem, there has been a considerable amount of work analyzing the `fine structure' of classifiable theories.
 The fine structure to a large extent revolves around understanding the leaves of classifying trees.
-The leaves are controlled by depth zero types and so we remind the reader of the definition (for more definitions and classical results see the appendix, section~\ref{appendix}). \begin{Definition} {\em A regular type $p$ in a superstable theory is said to have {\em depth zero} if for any a-model $M$ on which $p$ is based and any realization $b$ of $p|M$, any type $q$ over $M[b]$ (the a-saturated prime model over $Mb$), is non-orthogonal to $M$ i.e. $p$ does not support a regular type. } \end{Definition} A {\it leaf} is a triple $(M,b,N)$ where $M \subset N$, $b \in N$, $tp(b/M)$ is regular and depth zero, and $N$ is dominated by $b$ over $M$.
-As one can imagine, the computation of the uncountable spectrum of a countable theory depends on, among other things, understanding the isomorphism types of leaves that appear in the classifying trees of models.
+The leaves are controlled by depth zero types and so we remind the reader of the definition (for more definitions and classical results consult the Appendix). \begin{Definition} {\em A regular type $p$ in a superstable theory is said to have {\em depth zero} if for any a-model $M$ on which $p$ is based and any realization $b$ of $p|M$, any non-algebraic type $q$ over $M[b]$ (the a-prime model over $Mb$), is non-orthogonal to $M$ i.e. $p$ does not support a regular type. } \end{Definition} A {\it leaf} is a triple $(M,b,N)$ where $M \preceq N$, $b \in N$, $tp(b/M)$ is regular and depth zero, and $N$ is dominated by $b$ over $M$.
+The computation of the uncountable spectrum of a countable theory depends on, among other things, understanding the isomorphism types of leaves that appear in the classifying trees of models.
 Through the coarseness of cardinal arithmetic, in \cite{HHL}, it was not necessary to determine all possible isomorphism types of leaves in order to determine the uncountable spectra of countable theories.
-Still, the techniques available from classification theory are suitable to do this and demonstrate a deeper understanding of the structure of models of countable, classifiable theories.
-In this paper and subsequent papers, we intend to explore the isomorphism types of leaves $(M,b,N)$ at least when $tp(b/M)$ is non-trivial; in a classifiable theory, non-trivial types necessarily have depth zero.
-We recall two separate facts about leaves that were known before this investigation.
+Still, the techniques available from classification theory are suitable to do this and demonstrate a deeper understanding of the structure of models of classifiable theories.
+In this paper and subsequent papers, we intend to explore the isomorphism types of leaves $(M,b,N)$ at least when $tp(b/M)$ is non-trivial; in a classifiable theory, non-trivial types necessarily have depth zero (Fact~\ref{NDOP}).
+Our main result here is that if $(M,b,N)$ is a leaf with $\tp(b/M)$ regular and non-locally modular, then there is only one choice for the isomorphism type of $N$ over $Mb$.
+This leads to an amusing corollary to Theorem~\ref{atomic2}.

-First of all, if $(M,b,N)$ is a leaf in a classifiable theory, $tp(b/M)$ is non-trivial and $M \subseteq_a \C$ (all strong types of finite tuples from $\C$ over finite tuples in $M$ are realized in $M$) then the isomorphism type of $N$ is determined up to isomorphism over $M$; see \cite{Shc}.
-Of course such an $M$ would typically have size at least the continuum but this still shows that the geometry of $tp(b/M)$ plays a role in the isomorphism types of leaves.